 Someone else creates the products, they handle sales, they handle complaints…

-All you have to do is to add an affiliate link and you can take a slice of that.
+All you have to do is to add a special affiliate link to a product or service that is relevant to your audience and you can take a slice of that.

 Affiliate marketing is that easy and it’s that hard as well.